 International Baccalaureate (IB)

 IB is a two-year degree program for high school juniors and seniors with an international focus; credits are also transferrable internationally.
 Students select subjects from six subject groups: their primary language, a second language, math, science, the arts and humanities.
-Both high school and college credit can be earned, and the coursework is college-level, though students can choose between standard and advanced-level courses.
-Classes are taught by regular high school teachers, it is free and held at your high school.
+Both high school and college credit can be earned, and the coursework is college-level, though students choose between standard-level (SL) courses and higher-level (HL) courses, which are more rigorous.
+Classes are free, taught by regular high school teachers and held at your high school.
 Individual schools may have requirements for participation in IB.

 How is IB college credit earned?